Babisunu03/HR-Analytics/README.md

                 36 COLUMNS

 .
-Created  Hr Analytics Dashboard using Tableau.
+Created  HR Analytics Dashboard using Tableau.

 .
 Created some insights how attrition is affecting different attributes.